SEAN: There’s still not a great deal of manga out for this final week of the year, but there’s a bit more than last week. Let’s see what we’ve got.

 Lastly, all 9 volumes of The Record of a Fallen Vampire are available.
 A Shonen Gangan series by the creator of Spiral: Bonds of Reasoning, featuring vampires, there was precisely zero chance this would not get licensed by Viz, and there was precisely zero chance that, once given the opportunity, Yen would not make it available digitally.

-MELINDA: I’m in for this as well.
+MJ: I’m in for this as well.

 SEAN: Do you plan to use your gift cards to get anything here?